Output File Source File Action

 How to convert M4A to FLAC:

-1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files from your local device, or click the "URL" button to choose an online file.
 The source file can also be video format.
 Video and audio file size can be up to 200M.
-You can use file analyzer to get source audio's detailed information such as track name, genre, bitrate and sampling rate.
+You can use the file analyzer to get the source audio's detailed information such as track name, genre, bitrate, and sampling rate.

-2. Set target audio format, bitrate and sample rate.
-The target audio format can be WAV, WMA, MP3, OGG, AAC, AU, FLAC, M4A, MKA, AIFF, OPUS or RA.
+2. Set the target audio format, bitrate, and sample rate.
+The target audio format can be WAV, WMA, MP3, OGG, AAC, AU, FLAC, M4A, MKA, AIFF, OPUS, or RA.

 3. Click the "Convert Now!" button to start batch conversion.
-It will automatically retry conversion on another server if one fails, please be patient while converting.
+It will automatically retry conversion on another server if one fails; please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.
+Click the icon to show the file QR code or save the file to cloud storage services such as Google Drive or Dropbox.

 M4A vs FLAC: